The 2019 Novel Coronavirus

 The Tuolumne County Superintendent of Schools and local school districts are working with Tuolumne County Public Health and other partner agencies to monitor the developing situation closely.
 Schools are further preparing by implementing plans and following practices already in place to prevent the spread of all infectious diseases.

-ELO is a centralized learning resource for students across various content areas and across all grade levels.
-The daily lessons are compiled by a collaborative of teachers and specialists across the county.
-The ELO resources complement a teacher’s already established distance learning and/or individual contact with their own students.
+A learning resource for students across various content areas and grade levels.
+Daily lessons and resources are compiled by a collaborative of teachers and specialists across the county.

 The virus causes respiratory illness, with symptoms including fever, fatigue, cough, and shortness of breath.
 Some people may have flu, pneumonia, or more serious illness.
 More information can be found on the CDC’s website.